 - Wait for the rolling restart process to complete (see explanation below).

 - Update your application to use the new connection string that has the SSL domain scope removed.

 Disabling SSL will prompt a rolling restart of each process in this deployment to change MongoDB SSL modes (from preferSSL to disabled).
 Restarting your primary will require failover and the original primary node will be reinstated as primary upon completion.

 Disabling SSL will cause the DNS names in your connection string to change such that the SSL domain scope will be removed.
 You must then use the new connection string, as the previous connection string will not function beyond the next maintenance event.

-An account-scoped SSL domain will incur a single monthly charge regardless of the number of deployments using that SSL domain.
-Each deployment-scoped SSL domain in your account will incur a separate charge.
+Prior to this date, SSL domains incurred an additional monthly charge of $80, pro-rated on a daily basis.
+Account-scoped SSL domains (now deprecated) would incur a single monthly charge regardless of the number of deployments using that SSL domain.
+Each deployment-scoped SSL domain in your account incurred a separate charge.